zuozhenggh/learning-library/security-library/iam-upgrade/introduction/introduction.md

 Oracle IAM is a member of the Oracle Fusion Middleware family of products, which brings greater agility, better decision-making, and reduced cost and risk to diverse IT environments today.
 In addition, we now offer an innovative, fully integrated service that delivers all the core identity and access management capabilities through a multi-tenant Cloud platform, Oracle Identity Cloud Service.

-You can find more information about the latest version of IAM [here](https://docs.oracle.com/en/middleware/idm/suite/12.2.1.4/index.html)
+You can find more information about the latest version of Oracle IAM [here](https://docs.oracle.com/en/middleware/idm/suite/12.2.1.4/index.html)

 Estimated Lab Time: 48-72 Hours